Mozart virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-Having a computer infected with Mozart may cause a variety of serious problems like monetary, data loss, identity theft, issues related to privacy, browsing safety, and so on.
+Having a computer infected with Mozart can lead to serious problems such as monetary, data loss, identity theft, issues relating to privacy, browsing safety, and so on.
 More examples of programs of this kind are Urelas, Borr and GrandSteal.
-In most cases cyber criminals attempt to infect systems with such malware so they could infect them with more malware and/or steal sensitive information that could be misused to generate revenue in one or another way.
+In most cases, cyber criminals attempt to infect systems with this malware so that they can infect them with other malware and/or steal sensitive information, which is then misused to generate revenue in various ways.

 How did Mozart infiltrate my computer?

-Attachments or web links in irrelevant emails that are received form unknown, suspicious addresses should not be trusted (opened).
+Do not trust or open attachments or web links in irrelevant emails that are received from unknown, suspicious addresses.
 Software and files should be downloaded from official websites and through direct links.
-Other sources, tools (examples are mentioned in the previous paragraph) can be and often are used to proliferate malicious programs.
-Installed software must be updated with tools and/or by using functions that are provided by official developers.
-If installed program is not free and it needs to be activated, then it should be done properly as well.
-Various 'cracking' tools (unofficial activation programs) often are designed to install malicious software.
-Besides, it is not legal to activate licensed software with programs of this type.
-One more way to keep operating systems/computers safe is to regularly scan them with a reputable antivirus or anti-spyware suite and eliminate detected threats as soon as possible.
-Additionally, it is important to keep such software up-to-date.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Other sources and tools (examples above) can proliferate malicious programs.
+Installed software must be updated with tools and functions that are provided by official developers.
+If an installed program is not free and requires activation, this should be performed properly.
+Various 'cracking' tools (unofficial activation programs) often install malicious software.
+Furthermore, it is illegal to activate licensed software with programs of this type.
+Keep operating systems/computers safe by regularly scanning them with a reputable antivirus or anti-spyware suite and eliminate detected threats immediately.
+Additionally, it is important to keep this software up to date.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Malicious PDF document that is used to spread Mozart malware:
+Malicious PDF document used to spread Mozart malware: